|

 General Manager, WUNO, San Juan, Puerto

-Rico, a Top 40 station that successfully
+Rico, where a turn-around created a Top 40 station that successfully

 challenged and tied the 50-year #1 station